-The most obvious effects include coal spillage and float dust that require personnel to do cleanup, which is unproductive work that also introduces risks from activities in close proximity to the moving conveyor.
-Spillage from non-centered coal often gets into idlers and pulleys, reducing bearing life and causing them to seize, leading to friction damage on the belt and potentially starting a fire.
+The most obvious effects of mistracking belts include spillage and dust that require personnel to do cleanup, which is unproductive work that introduces risks from activities in close proximity to the moving conveyor.
+Spillage from noncentered cargo often gets into idlers and pulleys, reducing bearing life and causing them to seize, leading to friction damage on the belt and potentially starting a fire.